About Prenups in New York

 It’s important for parties to understand exactly what a prenup is and what it means for their specific situation.
 Without a thorough understanding of the purpose of a prenup, it can be difficult to make an educated decision that isn’t biased by the opinions of others.

 Considering signing a prenup?
-Contact us at (516) 406-8500 to speak with a lawyer and find out if it's right for your unique situation!
+Contact us at (516) 406-8500 to speak with a lawyer and find out if a prenuptial agreement is right for your unique situation!

 What Is a Prenup?